ipavlic/apex-fp/README.md

 ## Important notes on the type system in Apex
 <a name="type-system"></a>

-Type system in Apex does not work as one would would naturally expect with `SObject` types. `SObject` and types which should be considered its subclasses do not behave like other objects in collections, likely because an `SObject` is a leaky facade.
+Type system for `SObject` types in Apex does not work as one would would naturally expect.
 Apex allows assignment of `SObject` collection to its “subclass”, and the other way around:

 ```java
 List<SObject> objects = new List<SObject>();